Welcome to the second LIC review in the series.

 So that makes for a pretty picture as far as I’m concerned!

 Overall, I like the sector breakdown of Argo more than AFIC.
-There is less weighting to materials (often meaning resources) which tend to be less reliable dividend payers.
+There is less weighting to materials (often meaning mining) which tend to be less reliable dividend payers.

-Often there is still some investments made in the largest resource companies because they do offer dividends, and can at times be very profitable.
+Often there is still some investments made in the largest mining companies because they do offer dividends, and can at times be very profitable.

 It’s good to see some diversification away from the big banks, which dominate the index.
 While the banks are strong dividend payers, it’s better to be less reliant on any one industry for income.